Queen Elizabeth Scholarship Program

 The Queen Elizabeth II Diamond Jubilee Scholarship (QES) allows you to complete a paid internship at an organization in a commonwealth country that focuses on social impact, literacy, scientific research, education or Indigenous advocacy.

 We are currently recruiting for Summer 2019 internships.
-There will be no internships offered in Winter 2018.
 The start and end dates of QES opportunities vary by project location.